Animecointeam/Animecoin/README.md

  - ./configure (with any options necessary)
  - make (use e.g. make -j8 for utilizing 8 CPU cores to speed up the build process)

-Alternatively, you may use animecoin-qt.pro for qmake / Qt Creator to build the GUI client.
-Adjust the library paths and prefixes as needed.
-The .pro file, however, is deprecated and may not be up to date with the latest trunk changes.

 You may want to use the strip utility to reduce the size of resulting executables.
-Autotools will also build commandline utilities.

 Required libraries
 ---------------------